Dpkvas/Maritime-BI-Solution/README.md

 ## 📄 Project Overview

 This project simulates an end-to-end BI solution for maritime safety and compliance reporting.
-It mimics real-world responsibilities of a BI Analyst supporting Carnival UK’s Maritime & Sustainability team, focusing on KPIs such as CHESS compliance, BBSC assessments, ELT ship visits, and incident tracking across fleet and shore teams.
+It mimics real-world responsibilities of a BI Analyst supporting  Maritime & Sustainability team, focusing on KPIs such as CHESS compliance, BBSC assessments, ELT ship visits, and incident tracking across fleet and shore teams.

 The project demonstrates the full lifecycle: data warehousing (Snowflake), data modelling and analysis (Power BI), and role-based access control (RLS and masking).
 It is designed to showcase scalable BI architecture and dashboard design aligned with operational performance and compliance monitoring.